5 Frequently Asked Questions About Dental Assistant Careers in California

 Dental assistants keep dentists' offices organized, clean, and operating efficiently.
 They also act as dentists' extra hands.
 In fact, the term "four-handed dentistry" is frequently used in the dental field and refers to procedures performed by a dentist with the help of a dental assistant.
 During such procedures, the assistant hands the dentist the necessary tools so that the dentist stays focused on the patient without looking away.
 This careful teamwork requires good coordination and manual dexterity.

 Compassion is also an important trait for dental assistants to possess.
-After all, 36 percent of the population experiences anxiety about dental appointments.
-And 12 percent of people have dental phobia, in which anxiety is so strong that it turns into intense fear and avoidance.1
+After all, one study revealed that 36 percent of the population experiences anxiety about dental appointments.
+And 12 percent of people have dental phobia, in which anxiety is so strong that it turns into intense fear and avoidance.

 A dental assistant makes sure that patients are comfortable and (relatively) relaxed.
 That might include explaining what a dentist is doing so that a patient feels informed and in control of his or her care.